corda/corda-docs-portal/content/en/platform/corda/4.13/community/corda-configuration-file.md

 }
 ```

-Configuring a node where the Corda Compatibility Zone’s registration and Network Map services exist on different URLs
+Configuring a node where the Corda compatibility zone’s registration and Network Map services exist on different URLs:

 ```none
 myLegalName = "O=Bank A,L=London,C=GB"